Custom Boat Graphics and Vinyl Lettering

 - Full Wrap: A full boat wrap means stem-to-stern coverage.
 Designs account for the hull majority, including all port and starboard dimensions plus stern and bow graphics.
 SpeedPro can do boat wraps that contain even smaller custom pieces to complement a full wrap as well, including graphics for the gunwale and similar boat edges.

-- Partial Wrap: Partial boat wraps cover a vessel’s sides.
-This means graphics and lettering for a boat’s port or starboard sides.
+- Partial Wrap: Partial boat wraps cover a vessel’s sides, which means graphics and lettering for a boat’s port or starboard sides.
 While partial wraps only cover these two areas, that coverage is extensive and can include many tailored, eye-grabbing details.

 - Spot Wraps: Spot wraps are custom, water-resistant decals fabricated for boating environments.
 They are the smallest and most flexibly positioned graphics option, placed and attached to a specific spot.
-Spot wraps are ideal for displaying a boat’s name, a company’s name or printed logos.
+Spot wraps are ideal for displaying a boat’s name, company, or printed logos.

-Depending on the functions of your vessel as well as your final vision, one wrap type or vinyl substrate may be preferable to another.
+Depending on your vessel’s functions and your final vision, one wrap type or vinyl substrate may be preferable to another.
 Your local SpeedPro studio’s consultants can work with you to align the best substrate, inks and coverage amount to your needs.

 How to Prepare a Watercraft for Graphics

-Installing boat lettering takes a few intuitive steps to ensure a boat gets properly prepped for adhesion success well before any vinyl gets placed.
+Installing boat lettering takes a few intuitive steps to ensure a boat is properly prepped for adhesion success well before any vinyl is placed.

 Follow these processes when preparing your watercraft for partial, full or spot decal graphics: